 Additional Federal Direct Unsubsidized Stafford Loan

-Dependent undergraduate students whose parents are denied access to the Federal Direct PLUS Loan may be eligible for additional Federal Direct Unsubsidized Loan.
-Students with fewer than 90 credits may borrow up to $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan annual limits (but may not exceed aggregate limits).
+Dependent undergraduate students whose parents' Federal Direct PLUS Loan applications are denied may be eligible for additional Federal Direct Unsubsidized Loan.
+Students who have earned fewer than 90 credits may borrow up to $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan annual limits (but may not exceed aggregate limits).
 Students who have earned 90 credits or more may borrow up to an additional $5,000 per year (but may not exceed aggregate limits).
 Not all applicants will qualify for the maximums in additional funding.
-The Federal Direct Unsubsidized Loan may be used to replace the Expected Family Contribution, but total Federal Direct Loan (subsidized and unsubsidized) borrowing cannot exceed the Cost of Attendance.
+The Federal Direct Unsubsidized Loan may be used to replace the Expected Family Contribution, but total Federal Direct Loan (subsidized and unsubsidized) borrowing, plus other financial assistance received, cannot exceed the Cost of Attendance.

 Students must complete a FAFSA each year to participate in this loan program.